 Perhaps the greatest responsibility of the modern CISO is risk management.
 This involves allocating resources and budget to minimize the likely impact of threats on the business.
-Figure 12-1 outlines the stages security leaders often move through when approaching this challenge.
+Figure 15-1 outlines the stages security leaders often move through when approaching this challenge.

 Assess Security Requirements Understand business and IT objectives and define responsibilities for the security function.
 Assess Existing Security Protocols Analyze current security people, processes, and technologies to develop an accurate picture of the security function.
-Develop Initiatives Using a risk-based approach, identify the most significant gaps in security, then define and prioritize initiatives to address them.
+Develop Initiatives Use a risk-based approach to identify the most significant gaps in security, then define and prioritize initiatives to address them.
 Track Progress Continually monitor progress and ensure the security function is improving in line with requirements.
 Develop metrics to measure ongoing effectiveness.

-Figure 12-1: A standard approach to assessing risk and developing a security strategy.
+Figure 15-1: A standard approach to assessing risk and developing a security strategy.
+(Source: Recorded Future)